Bariatric surgery is currently one of the best treatment options for severe obesity. The National Institute of Health says:

 - BMI above 40, or 35-40 with at least 1 significant co-morbidity

-- Documentation of failed medically managed weight-loss program (Jenny Craig, Weight Watchers, PPG – Weight Management, etc.)
+- Documentation of a previously managed weight-loss program (Jenny Craig, Weight Watchers, PPG – Weight Management, etc.)

 - Healthy enough to undergo a major operation